treesoft-ai/klat/README.md

 ## Roadmap

+* **Free Klat Provider**: Our own in-house LLM provider, built into Klat with generous free usage for everyone.
+No API key, no signup, no credit card — install Klat and start coding immediately.
 * **Node.js Transition**: Porting the core architecture to Node.js to align with industry standards for modern, asynchronous SWE agents and tap into a broader ecosystem of developer tools.
 * **VS Code Integration**: Developing a native VS Code extension to bring Klat's full agentic capabilities, interactive tools, and hot-loading system directly into the editor where you write your code.